 Business Context

-Afterpay’s Pulse Program was its first global loyalty program.
-It started in 2020 with the mission of rewarding responsible spending and on-time payments.
-Encouraging healthy financial behavior in an industry that is stigmatized for glamorizing debt?
+The Pulse Program was Afterpay’s first global loyalty program launched in 2020 with the mission of rewarding responsible spending and on-time payments.
+Encouraging healthy financial behavior in an industry that is often criticized for glamorizing debt?
 Great in theory.

 Step-by-Step